Budhyant/stanford-cme213.github.io/Lecture Notes/Lecture_14/Lecture_14.md

 # Model parallelism

-Much more complicated to understand but implementation has same complexity as previous approach
+Much more complicated to understand but implementation is not more difficult than previous approach

 ---
 class: center, middle